-Jia and I celebrate our 7th anniversary this year, blessed with the prettiest daughter and the most charming son one could ever wish for.
-Jia is a perfect wife; I couldn’t have dreamt of anyone better.
+Jessica and I celebrate our 7th anniversary this year, blessed with the prettiest daughter and the most charming son one could ever pray for.
+She is the ideal wife; I couldn’t have dreamt of anyone better.
 We dated for over 5 years before tying the knot.

 We used to be crazy about each other, it used to be good once upon a time.
 We try now but somewhere deep down I know it’s not the same.
 I don’t find comfort in her presence anymore which is why I emotionally cheated on her.

-The person who knows me better is my co-worker, Sheily.
+Someone who knows me better is my co-worker, Shay.
 What she and I have is an emotional bond and it seems innocent.
-The nine hours we share empower us; we take each other through the regular struggles of a regular life, we see through each other, while staying opaque to our respective partners.
+The nine hours we share together empower us; we take each other through the regular struggles of a regular life, we see into each other, while staying opaque to our respective partners.

 I ask her to sit with me again after dinner.

-“Not now Dheeraj, I have to cut veggies for breakfast.”
+“Not now Desmond, I have to make potatoes for breakfast.”

 I follow her to the kitchen like a psycho stalker.
 “I can stand here and talk, right?”

 I really wanted to speak to her.
 One of my subordinates was getting promoted, chances were I’d have to report to him.
 This was killing my male ego.
-I was debating if I should continue in the firm or take the other offer that placed me on a higher designation, with a salary less than my current one by a few thousands.
+I was debating if I should continue in the firm or take the other offer that I had gotten recently.
 It was a decision I needed help to talk about.
 I wanted someone to be a non-biased listener as I listed my options.
-And so, I called Sheily.
-It was 10:30 in the night.
+And so, I called Shay.
+It was 10:30 at night.
 We spoke for an hour, only about my career choice, nothing else.
 And still I feel that cheater’s guilt of committing emotional adultery.

 I know my wife will never be able to turn herself back into the woman I had once fallen madly in love with.
-And yet, she’s my wife, the mother of my precious little children and the most wonderful human being I’ve met.
+And yet, she’s my wife, the mother of my precious children and the most wonderful human being I’ve met.
 Which is why I don’t want to shatter her heart.

-I never want to see her hurt, but I also want this emotional shelter that I’ve found in Sheily, which I’m confident will always be within its limits.
-Sheily is a moral woman, loyal to her husband, she doesn’t think of me like that – I know.
+I never want to see her hurt, but I also want this emotional shelter that I’ve found in Shay, which I’m confident will always be within its limits.
+Shay is a moral woman, loyal to her husband, she doesn’t think of me like that – I know.
 What we have is different, it’s complicated.
 But it’s also beautiful and I don’t want to live without it even if I am emotionally cheating on someone.